The cause of Takayasu arteritis is unknown.

 Blood tests and urine tests are done.
 They cannot identify the disorder but may confirm that inflammation is present.

-To confirm the diagnosis of Takayasu arteritis, doctors do imaging tests such as magnetic resonance angiography Magnetic resonance angiography (MRA) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more or computed tomography (CT) angiography CT angiography In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more , or sometimes conventional angiography Angiography In angiography, x-rays are used to produce detailed images of blood vessels.
-It is sometimes called conventional angiography to distinguish it from computed tomography (CT) angiography and magnetic... read more (also called arteriography), to evaluate the aorta and its branches.
+To confirm the diagnosis of Takayasu arteritis, doctors do imaging tests such as magnetic resonance angiography Magnetic resonance angiography (MRA) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more or computed tomography (CT) angiography CT angiography Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more , or sometimes conventional angiography Angiography Angiography is a type of medical imaging that uses x-rays and a contrast agent to produce images of blood vessels.
+In angiography, x-rays are used to produce detailed images of blood vessels... read more (also called arteriography), to evaluate the aorta and its branches.
 For conventional or CT angiography, a contrast agent that can be seen on x-rays (radiopaque contrast agent) is injected into blood vessels to outline them.
 Then x-rays are taken.
 Magnetic resonance angiography does not require the injection of a dye.
 These procedures can detect aneurysms and show where the arteries are narrowed and where the vessel walls are thickened.